multitoolplusplus/app/README.md

 ### Prerequisites
 C++ Compiler (if you won't use a precompiled binary)

-Linux or Windows system (you may be able to run the software on MacOS via Wine.)
+Linux or Windows system (you may be able to run the software on MacOS via WINE)

 ### Using a compiler
 You will first have to download the source code.
 We recommend using a GitHub release for stability.